 And what did we cook?
-Try out our camping recipes for chapattis, marinated paneer and lentil and spinach curry.
+Try out our camping recipes for chapatis, marinated paneer and lentil and spinach curry.
 If you’re still thinking of a gas stove, make sure you read our camping gas stove recommendations including a very definite ‘don’t buy this’ warning for one particular model!